 Carter is a member of the American Law Institute and the American Academy of Appellate Lawyers and is a fellow in the American College of Trial Lawyers.
 He is chair of the Federal Circuit Advisory Council, trustee of the Supreme Court Historical Society and formerly served on the board of governors of the Federal Circuit Bar Association.
 He received the honorary degree Doctor of Public Service from the Ohio State University in 2011 and the Ohio State Alumni Professional Achievement Award in 2007.
 Before that, Carter received the Northwestern University Alumni Service Award in 2006, the 2001 Rex Lee Advocacy Award and the Northwestern University Alumni Merit Award in 1998.

-This biography is an extract from The International Who's Who of Commercial Litigators which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: Litigation which can be purchased from our Shop.

 It is not possible to buy entry into any Who's Who Legal publication